-The weather has a major influence on the railway network, and extreme weather conditions can result unpredictable departure and arrival times for the trains.
+The weather has a major influence on the railway network, and extreme weather conditions can result in unpredictable departure and arrival times.

 Snow can cause switches to become stuck and increase the wear on trains.
 We observe that more disruptions occur on the first day of snow or freezing temperatures, so we implement schedule changes when winter weather is forecast.
-Fewer trains than usual run on these days, and in most places in the Netherlands the trains run every half hour instead of every 15 minutes.
+We run about 80% of the trains, and we run longer trains if possible to accommodate more travellers.
 Switching to a winter schedule creates room to quickly solve any problems that arise on the rail network.
-However, winter weather can still result in inconvenience for the travelers, so we recommend that you keep an eye on weather reports and consult Travel Planner Xtra before departure.
+However, winter weather can still result in inconvenience for travellers, so we recommend that you keep an eye on weather reports and consult the Travel Planner before departure.

 Ice under the trains

 As the train moves over the track, large chunks of snow and ice can accumulate under the cars.
 Most of the ice accumulates behind the wheels and around the lines that run underneath the trains.
 These chunks can then break off when the train runs over a switch in the track.
 If snow and ice accumulates between the switches, this can cause switch defects or damage to the bottom of the train or a subsequent train.
 To prevent this from happening, we regularly spray the bottom of the trains with warm glycol in the winter, which makes it difficult for ice to accumulate under the train for several weeks.Click here to find out how we spray the trains with glycol.